Rigid connections and $F$-isocrystals: Frobenius structure

 {

-As before we denote by $k$ a perfect field of positive characteristic $p$ and by $Z/k$ a smooth $k$-scheme.
-We denote by $w\colon Z' \to Z$ the canonical isomorphism of schemes.
-We have seen Ogus--Vologodsky's Cartier transform $C\colon \Higgs(Z)_{p} \to \MIC(Z)_{p}$ in Theorem \ref{thm:OV}.
+As before we denote by $k$ a perfect field of positive characteristic $p$ and by $Z/k$ a smooth $k$-variety {that admits a lift to $W_2(k)$}. {We denote by $w=w_Z\colon Z' \to Z$ the isomorphism of schemes induced by the arithmetic Frobenius $k \to k$ by base change}.
+We have seen Ogus--Vologodsky's Cartier transform $C\colon \Higgs(Z)_{p-1} \to \MIC(Z)_{p-1}$ in Theorem \ref{thm:OV}.